 Descriptions do not necessarily need to be in-depth.
 A short but interesting description can be better than a long, boring one.Maximum Character Limit: 1000 Characters (spaces included)

 Keep your descriptions clean and avoid swearing.
 Swears are automatically filtered, and if you attempt to place an inappropriate word in a description, it may result in the death of your dragon.

-Typos are an eyesore, and can be easily avoided.
-One can easily paste a description into a word processor to check spelling and often grammar.
-Just about every browser has a builtin spell checker..
+Typos can be easily avoided—nearly every browser has a built-in spell checker, but one can also easily paste a description into a word processor to check spelling (and often grammar).
 The site staff do have the ability to edit descriptions and may correct minor typos, but they are not required to fix your description for you and may choose to reject it instead.

 Dragon Cave is entirely in English; to keep with this, descriptions not in American English will be rejected.